TheOtherUser3/helping-hand/README.md

 UPDATE 11/11
 - To build, add Spoonacular API key into the local.properties
-- Current features include the Shopping Cart fully functioning widget and the appearance of the dashboard
+- Current features include the Shopping Cart fully functioning widget and the appearance of the dashboard.
+Shopping Cart page is linked to full functioning Meals Page, which suggests meal recommendations fetched from selected items in the shopping list via Spoonacular API call.

 UPDATE 12/02
-- Current features include a contacts page with the ability to add a contact, a settings page with adaptable option of adding a dark mode, and a cleaning reminder page to let the user know the last time they cleaned
+- Current features include all previous features, plus a contacts page with the ability to add a contact with email and/or phone number, a settings page with adaptable option of adding a dark mode, as welll as a dynamic dark mode option using the light sensor if their phone has it built in, and a cleaning reminder page to let the user know when they are due to perform their regularly scheduled cleanings that they input (sends notifications to users when they have a cleaning due).
+Meal page now has option to add all missing ingredients to shopping list, and clikcing a meal brings the user to the Spoonacular page (to access the recipe)
--In Progress Features: Testing, Settings App
+-In Progress Features: Testing, Settings App, (add reactiveness to Contacts widget on dashboard)
--Pending: Onboarding, Login/Registration
+-Pending: Onboarding, Login/Registration, (Add request popup for notification access)
 - Testing Strategy:

 1. **Logging-based debugging:**